-The UK~IRC was taskforce partners with the Council for Industry and Higher Education (CIHE) undertaking research on the value of innovation to the UK economy and Professor Alan Hughes continues to collaborate with the CIHE’s new incarnation The National Council for Universities and Business (NCUB).
+The UK~IRC were taskforce partners with the Council for Industry and Higher Education (CIHE) and undertook research on the value of innovation to the UK economy.
+Professor Alan Hughes continues to collaborate with the CIHE’s new incarnation, the National Council for Universities and Business (NCUB).
 Several reports are available on the UK~IRC website.

-The UK~IRC hosted annual Innovation Summits, one-day conferences on key issues affecting the innovation community.
-These events also facilitate engagement and knowledge exchange between the policy, academic and practitioner communities.
+The UK~IRC hosted annual Innovation Summits - one-day conferences on key issues affecting the innovation community.
+These events also facilitated engagement and knowledge exchange between the policy, academic and practitioner communities.

 - 2012 Summit: Creative Industries and Vibrant Places – considering how culture and the arts influence economic performance and quality of life.
 Co-sponsors are the BBC and University of Manchester

 - 2011 Summit: Growing Through Innovation – united leading firms including Arup, Microsoft, Xerox, IBM, GSK and Pfizer, sharing their experience of using innovation to encourage profitability

 - 2010 Summit: Re-thinking the Impact of Innovation – drew on international public and private sector experience of best practice to assess the impact of innovation

 - 2009 Summit: The Drivers of Successful Innovation and the Appropriation of Value – facilitated discussion on the economic value of technological innovation